-What is the total cost of the project/support (£'s)? £300k Funding Requirements and Match Funding £100k to have any credibility with the launch of a grant fund and to have any impact.
+What is the total cost of the project/support $(\mathfrak{L}'s)$? £300k Funding Requirements and Match Funding What is the total minimum funding requirement being requested (£'s)? £100k to have any credibility with the launch of a grant fund and to have any impact.
 What is the total match funding that will be provided (£'s)?
 None although there will be private sector leverage .